-4.1 The Goods under Bill of entry no. 4201613 dated 16.01.2023 in Container No. ESDU4059729 (40') was examined on 19.01.2023 under Panchanama proceedings at CFS Transworld Terminal Pvt.
+4. The Goods under Bill of entry no. 4201613 dated 16.01.2023 in Container No. ESDU4059729 (40') was examined on 19.01.2023 under Panchanama proceedings at CFS Transworld Terminal Pvt.
 Ltd., Bharat CFS Zone-I, AP & SEZ, Mundra Kutchh, Gujarat-370421 under Mundra Port (INMUN1).
-The container was first checked and the agent seals affixed on the container were verified and found intact.

-4.2 Thereafter, the container was opened and goods were examined thoroughly.
-The container was found to be stuffed with 228 numbers of white coloured polybags marked as "NYLON MINK 1.3CM, LOT NO. HK98, NT WT: 98.0 Kgs, Gross Weight: 98.5 kgs".
-The white colour polybags were containing white colour yarns in hanks.
+The container was found to be stuffed with 228 numbers of white coloured polybags marked as "NYLON MINK 1.3CM, LOT NO. HK98, NT WT: 98.0 Kgs, Gross Weight: 98.5 kgs", containing white colour yarns in hanks.
 The yarn appeared to be hairy yarn and appeared to be consisting of more than one strands of textile yarn twisted together and holding short textile yarn throughout its length.

-4.3 The officers conducting the examination informed the CHA that the yarn appeared to be Chenille Yarn.
-In response, the CHA Shri Rahul Kumar Jha agreed with the statement, and voluntarily produced a test report from the supplier for the Invoice of the instant consignment, wherein the description of the goods were mentioned as "1/13 MM NYLON CHENNILE YARN RAW WHITE IN HANKS"
+During examination the CHA voluntarily produced a test report from the supplier for the Invoice of the instant consignment, wherein the description of the goods was mentioned as "1/13 MM NYLON CHENNILE YARN RAW WHITE IN

-4.4 Representative samples were drawn in quadruplicate for testing by the appropriate authority.
-After completion of the examination, the polybags were re-loaded into the containers and the containers were sealed with Customs Bottle Seal.
-The consignment was seized under Section 110 of the Customs Act, 1962 on reasons to believe that they were mis-declared and hence liable for confiscation.
-The consignment was handed over to the Manager, CFS Transworld Terminals Pvt.
-Ltd. Mundra Port under a supurdnama dated 19.01.2023.
+HANKS".
+Representative samples were drawn in quadruplicate for testing by the appropriate authority.
+After examination, the consignment was seized under Section 110 of the Customs Act, 1962 on reasons to believe that they were mis-declared and hence liable for confiscation.
+The examination proceedings were recorded under a panchnama dated 19.01.2023.